undless/gatling.io-doc/content/tutorials/recorder/index.md

 #### Advanced Use Case with Automated Deployments (Configuration-as-Code)

-Gatling Enterprise Cloud is a feature-rich SaaS platform that is designed for teams and organizations to get the most out of load testing.
+Gatling Enterprise is a feature-rich SaaS platform that is designed for teams and organizations to get the most out of load testing.
 With the trial account, you created in the [Prerequisites section]({{< ref "#install-gatling" >}}), you can upload and run your test with advanced configuration, reporting, and collaboration features.

-From Gatling 3.11 packaging and running simulations on Gatling Enterprise Cloud is simplified by using [configuration as code]({{< ref "reference/execute/cloud/user/configuration-as-code" >}}).
+From Gatling 3.11 packaging and running simulations on Gatling Enterprise is simplified by using [configuration as code]({{< ref "reference/execute/cloud/user/configuration-as-code" >}}).
 In this tutorial, we only use the default configuration to demonstrate deploying your project.
 You can learn more about customizing your configuration with our [configuration-as-code guide]({{< ref "guides/custom-config/config-as-code" >}}).

-To deploy and run your simulation on Gatling Enterprise Cloud, use the following procedure:
+To deploy and run your simulation on Gatling Enterprise, use the following procedure:

-1. Generate an [API token]({{< ref "/reference/execute/cloud/admin/api-tokens" >}}) with the `Configure` permission in your Gatling Enterprise Cloud account.
+1. Generate an [API token]({{< ref "/reference/execute/cloud/admin/api-tokens" >}}) with the `Configure` permission in your Gatling Enterprise account.
 2. Add the API token to your current terminal session by replacing `<your-API-token>` with the API token generated in step 1 and running the following command:

    {{< platform-toggle >}}